-ICOM 288 hours to complete, 18 weeks, 16 hours per week Examples of jobs you may be qualified for after completion of this program: Operate, own or work in a family childcare home business \$39,440.00/yr.
+288 hours to complete, 18 weeks, 16 hours per week Examples of jobs you may be qualified for after completion of this program: Operate, own or work in a family childcare home business \$3 \$39,440.00/yr.

 The Child Home Care Training program will provide students with knowledge of early childhood development, information about childcare business practices, and applied skills in both business and early childhood care and education.
-The program prepares students to have a successful child care business of their own serving children ages 0-5, as they experience

-hands-on-practice in a laboratory setting with multi-age children.
+The program prepares students to have a successful child care business of their own serving children ages 0-5, as they experience hands-on-practice in a laboratory setting with multi-age children.
 Employment options, as well as opportunities for home business success, increase with program completion.
 This program provides the knowledge and academic experience necessary for a student to successfully transition to credit institutions and further study in the field of child development.

 Requires completion of three courses:

-HMDV 575A Foundations of Child Care

-HMDV 575B Introduction to Child Care Business

-HMDV 584 Multi-age Development and Care
+HMDV 575A Foundations of Child Care HMDV 575B Introduction to Child Care Business HMDV 584 Multi-age Development and Care

-INFANT & TODDLER DEVELOPMENT
+INTRO TO CHILD CARE CAREERS CERTIFICATE

-108 hours to complete, 18 weeks, 6 hours per week Examples of jobs you may be qualified for after completion of this program:
+122 hours.
+Students attend 25-29 hours per week for 2 weeks and then 2-4.5 hours for the remaining 16 weeks.
+Examples of jobs you may be qualified for after completion of this program:

 Nanny/Caregiver positions

 \$39,440.00/yr.

 The Infant and Toddler Development program will provide students with knowledge of the physical, cognitive, social and emotional growth of infants and toddlers.
 The program focuses on developmentally appropriate practices in the care of children ages 0-24 months and the creation of safe, appropriate and nurturing home and child care environments.
 Upon successful completion of the program, the student will be able to provide safe, nurturing and developmentally appropriate care for infants and toddlers.
 The student will explore and identify careers and vocations in infant and toddler development and care.
 This program provides skills necessary for entry-level employment in child care occupations and will provide students the opportunity explore educational pathways in Early Childhood Care and Education.
-Requires completion of two courses: HMDV 580 Infant Development and Care HMDV 581 Toddler Development and Care Search for classes at www.sdcce.edu, select Choose a class, then select Fall 2021.
+Requires completion of two courses: HMDV 580 Infant Development and Care HMDV 581 Toddler Development and Care Search for classes at sdcce.edu, select Choose a class, then select Fall 2022.
 Next, select Continuing Education and choose a subject from the drop down menu option.
-You may also select "additional search criteria" to identify a specific class by searching for a keyword (e.g. accounting or ceramics) using the "Quick Search" function.
-Child Development Search online using Subject drop-down menu: Human Development (HMDV) Courses in this program will be offered as Online and Online with set meeting times.
-EARLY LEARNER DEVELOPMENT 216 hours to complete, 18 weeks, 12 hours per week Examples of jobs you may be qualified for after completion of this program: Assistant Preschool Teacher; Preschool Aide/Helper \$39.440.00/ur.
+Child Development Search online using Subject drop-down menu: Human Development (HMDV) Courses in this program will be offered as Hybrid, On-Campus, Online, and Online with set meeting times.
+INFANT & TODDLER DEVELOPMENT

+108 hours to complete, 18 weeks, 6 hours per week Examples of jobs you may be qualified for after completion of this program: Nanny/Caregiver positions \$39,440.00/yr.

-The Early Learner Development Program will provide students with knowledge of the physical, cognitive, and socio-emotional development of children ages 2-5 years.
-The program focuses on developmentally appropriate practice in the care and education of children ages 2-5 years, and the creation of safe, appropriate and nurturing environments, which foster emerging skills and readiness for school entry.
-Upon successful completion of the program, the student will be able to provide safe and nurturing environments and implement developmentally appropriate activities for early learners.
-The student will explore and identify careers and vocations in early childhood education, development and care.
+The Infant and Toddler Development program will provide students with knowledge of the physical, cognitive, social and emotional growth of infants and toddlers.
+The program focuses on developmentally appropriate practices in the care of children ages 0-24 months and the creation of safe, appropriate and nurturing home and child care environments.
+Upon successful completion of the program, the student will be able to provide safe, nurturing and developmentally appropriate care for infants and toddlers.
+The student will explore and identify careers and vocations in infant and toddler development and care.
 This program provides skills necessary for entry-level employment in child care occupations and will provide students the opportunity explore educational pathways in Early Childhood Care and Education.
-Requires completion of two courses: HMDV 582 Two Year Old Development and Care HMDV 583 Three to Five Year Old Development and Care
+Requires completion of two courses: HMDV 580 Infant Development and Care HMDV 581 Toddler Development and Care